Signature Programs

 Being kind to others reminds us that everyone has value, including ourselves.

-Courageous Conversations™ - for high school kids (formerly titled This is Me)
+Courageous Conversations™ - for high school campers

 Courageous Conversations™ was developed by Fran Campbell of the Filipino-American community, specifically for Heritage Camps of Adoptive Families.
 Courageous Conversations™ is a unique set of activities for high school teens that seek to assist them in the development of a positive bicultural identity.
 The need to establish a bicultural identity emerges most strongly for adopted youth during adolescence and young adulthood.